MSc Engineering Physics

 Engineering Physics at KTH

-The master’s programme in Engineering Physics educates students aiming to work at the forefront of the development of future technology.
-Students will learn about state-of-the-art experimental and/or computational methods and will be trained to have the requisite personal skills to create new innovations.
+The master's programme in Engineering Physics educates students aiming to work at the forefront of the development of future technology.
+You will learn about state-of-the-art experimental and computational methods and gain the requisite skills to create new innovations.
 Graduates from the programme usually find their first jobs as development engineers in innovation- and development-oriented companies or as PhD students in academia.

 The programme offers five tracks: Theoretical Physics, Subatomic and Astrophysics, Biomedical Physics, Optics and Photonics, and Quantum Technology.
 You choose a track directly when you start the master’s programme in Engineering Physics.
-Each track contains a few mandatory courses and students must also choose a minimum of 25 ECTS credits from a list of conditionally elective courses within each track.
-The fully elective courses are an important part of the programme and give the students a great deal of freedom to tailor their own competence profile related to physics.
+Each track contains a few mandatory courses and several conditionally elective courses.
+You must choose at least 40 ECTS credits of courses within your track to obtain deep knowledge and adequate skills within one subfield of physics.
+Elective courses are an essential part of the programme and give you a great deal of freedom to tailor your own competence profile related to physics.

 Biomedical Physics

-The Biomedical Physics track is oriented towards using physics for applications and research in the life sciences, including biology, chemistry and medicine.
+The Biomedical Physics track focuses on using physics for applications and research in the life sciences, including biology, chemistry and medicine.

 Optics and Photonics